 Anyway, moving on.

-This elegant but practical bag is easy to use and comes with a built-in brake system that can lock the wheels of your bag when it’s not moving.
+This elegant but practical, Delsey Bag is easy to use and comes with a built-in brake system that can lock the wheels of your bag when it’s not moving.

 Oh la la!
 Fancy!